kayak4665664/kayak4665664.github.io/graduation-project-starts-now/index.md

 {{< admonition quote "What the adviser said: ">}}

-The 题目 (tímù, It means "title" or "topic" in Chinese.) is incomplete.
+The 题目 (tímù, Which means "title" or "topic" in Chinese.) is incomplete.

 Write a complete one.

 {{< /admonition >}}

 Okay, I described my topic more completely, waiting for his opinion.
 The message has been read, but there has been no reply.
 It's inexplicable, wouldn't he forget it?
-The next day, I sent him a message and asked his opinion again, and suddenly received a 59 second voice message.
+The next day, I sent him a message and asked his opinion again, and suddenly received a 59-second voice message.

 {{< admonition quote "What the adviser said: ">}}

 ...
 Yous is not a 题目 at all, yours is just a spoken expression.
 How could that be a 题目?
 And the work you will do, to be honest, is too searchable.
 I can’t say...
 If I don’t see the specific content.
 Then what you do can be more or less.
 The requirements for you, I don’t know...
 If it’s low, it’s very simple and not too difficult; if it's high, that's a certain degree of difficulty, okay?
 Then you wrote so much, how could yours be a 题目?
 Yours is Just a Spoken Expression!
 Your spoken expression, how can I decide for you?
-You want to determine it, can I decide a spoken expression for you?
+You want to determine it, can I decide on a spoken expression for you?
 Can it be a 题目?
 You can't write a 题目 yourself, you ask me to decide?
 Deciding a spoken expression for you, is appropriate?
 Ok?
 After you’ve thought about it yourself, we will have a basis for discussion.
 Otherwise, there is nothing to say!

 {{< /admonition >}}